echagnas/GithubExplorer/README.md

 - Image from URL
 - Icon of application with flutter_icons lib

-## TODO
-[ ] Unit tests\

 ## BUGS
-- A rectangular container appears below the card on iOS emulator (not already test on real iOS phone)\
+- A rectangle appears below the card on iOS emulator due to elevation\
-- in Unit test, the constructor of SearchViewModel seems to be not called...